-Handling Challenging Personalities on Film Sets as an Introvert
+Handling Difficult Personalities on Film Sets as an Introvert

 I’m sure we’re all aware of the horror stories that unfold on film sets, courtesy of both difficult stars and challenging crew members.
 Sometimes, a set’s pressures can reveal individuals’ less appealing sides.
 Even during the smoothest shoots, the intense environment can be taxing for everyone under certain circumstances.
 While this website and its content mainly cater to those creating low-budget indie content (where a full-scale set might not be in the cards), it doesn’t mean tempers can’t flare.